Establishing the customs value – simplifications

 Processing applications

-You can send your application either by e-mail (scanned original documents) or by mail to the Customs Authorisation Centre.
-Contact information is displayed at the bottom of the page.
+New authorisations and amendments to valid authorisations are applied for in the Authorisations and Decisions Service.
 The Customs Authorisation Centre sends questions on e.g. accounting and logistics to applicants.
 Replies are used in assessing how conditions for granting authorisations are met.

 If Customs is unable to agree to a customer’s definition of a certain consignment or payment, it is possible to negotiate a solution that satisfies both parties during the processing of the application.